Spidy20/Music_player_with_Emotions_recognition/README.md

-# Emotion music player
+## Emotion music player

-This program can easily recognise your emotions by your webcam & android cam and play music according your mood For fetch video from android camera you need to install ipwebcam in your android phone and need to on the server,place your stream URL in my android recognition program and run it..Thats all:))
+### Code Requirements
+- Tensorflow
+- Download my repository
+- Own Expression dataset(NOTE: You can downlaod expression images from google, or you can record your video make diffrent expression ,and converts into Grayscale images(For more accurate prediction))
+- Song dataset

+### What steps you have to follow??
+- Download my repository
+- Make 'Images' folder in your project ,make subfolder for emotions like Happy,sad,Angry.
+- Male 'Songs' folder make subfolders for emotions and put Songs,Like Happy songs in happy folder.
-Now you have to create "songs " folder in your project,create emotions folder in it place songs related to emotions in every emotion folder
+- After that you have to create model, for that copy code from code.txt file and open CMD in your project folder and paste it & enter
+- It will take training aaround 20-25 minutes so keep patience.
+- After training it will create two files 'retrained_graph.pb' & 'retrained_labels.txt'

-aftet that give proper path of your songs folder in your program
+- Now run music_player_webcam.py (give proper path of songs and Mediaplayer according to your location in code)

-star my repository, and Follow me
+- If you want to fetch video from your mobile cam than use 'music_player_android.py',but you have to install IPWebcam app in your system and replace your server URL with my URL
+- That's all

+## Just follow☝️ me and Star⭐ my repository